The Brave Little Toaster Goes to Mars: Plot

 Rob and Chris have a baby boy named Robbie.
-At first the appliances all think that they will pay more attention to him but later get used to him ("I See a New You").
+At first the appliances all think that they will pay more attention to him but later get used to him.
 Later, the Hearing Aid, who was left in a drawer in their new house from the past owner gets out of the drawer and passes everyone who is asleep.
 Toaster then sees him and follows him up to the attic.
 Toaster gets very suspicious about him when he was talking to someone in space.

-The next morning, Toaster tells what happened last night then they all agree to stay on watch of the drawer till he comes out.
-Later when it is midnight everyone falls asleep just when Hearing Aid escapes from the drawer.
+The next morning, Toaster reveals what happened last night and they all agree to keep watch of the drawer till he comes out.
+Later when it is midnight everyone falls asleep, just when Hearing Aid escapes from the drawer.
 The "little master", as they call Robbie, awakes to the sound and gets out of his crib and follows Hearing Aid.
-The appliances awake and find Robbie going up the stairs.
-Lampy tries to get him down, but he is dragged up the stairs and his plug slips out and falls down the stairs.
+The appliances awaken and find Robbie going up the stairs.
+Lampy tries to get him down, but he is dragged up the stairs and his plug slips out and he falls down the stairs.
 The appliances appear in the room when a big beam of light appears.
-The appliances chase after Hearing Aid but then Robbie disappears in a bubble through space.
+The appliances chase after Hearing Aid, but then Robbie disappears in a bubble through space.
 After that they all find out that he was sent to Mars.

-They get Wittgenstein the old supercomputer to help them and gives them advice.
-They get the microwave and cheddar cheese popcorn to help them fly, as it is organic, a laundry basket, and the ceiling fan.
+The appliances contact Wittgenstein the old supercomputer by connecting a computer to a security camera that functions like a phone and request for his help, and he gives them advice.
+In order to fly to Mars, they get a laundry basket, the ceiling fan, Microwave, and cheddar cheese popcorn (as it is organic) to build a makeshift spacecraft.
+Wittgenstein also provides Calculator with the data he needs to serve as their navigator.
 They set off in space to go to Mars and find Robbie.
-During their flight a pack of balloons appear who fly endlessly in space from hands who let them go ("Floating").
-The appliances crash on Mars and find Robbie.
+Along the way, they meet a pack of sentient balloons who share their backstories of how they ended up in space before flying away.
+The appliances crash-land on Mars due to Blanky foolishly turning Microwave off too early and find Robbie.
 They meet a Christmas angel named Tinselina who was sent to Mars with Viking 1.
-The appliances follow a group of military toasters who had just arrived to their leader Supreme Commander who is a huge refrigerator.
+The appliances follow a group of military toasters who had just arrived to their leader, Supreme Commander, who is a huge refrigerator.
 They then learn that they are going to blow the Earth up because their old owners threw them out, and Toaster tries to talk them out of it.
 In between the fight, Robbie is able to push a hand out of his bubble.
 His hand touches Supreme Commander, and the refrigerator suddenly begins to turn pink.
 He smiles at the child, before returning his original color.